Developmental Training/Day Programs

 - Use of phone and computer resources.

-- Utilization of community services and resources (e.g., laundromats, the library, post office, church, stores and consumer affairs office).
+- Utilization of community services and resources (e.g., laundromats, the library, post office, church, stores, etc.).

 - Contingency planning, problem solving, decision making.